ang3lo-azevedo/mpv/README.md

+# TODO
+- [ ] Add rest of the scripts to the manager
+- [ ] Update the trakt-mpv script
+- [ ] Update the trakt-mpv helper to be rewritten in Rust™️

 This is my personal configuration and collection of scripts and shaders for mpv.
 The configurations have been made to be used on Linux.